Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Order.md

 - Select either a percentage discount (e.g., 10% off) or a fixed amount (e.g., $20 off) by clicking the add button (✚) and then **Done**.
 The discount will automatically adjust the subtotal and total costs.

-- In the pop-up, choose either a percentage (e.g., 10% off) or a fixed amount (e.g., $20 off) and click the add button (✚) and/or Done.

-- The discount will automatically update the subtotal and total costs.

 💡 **Tips:**

 - To remove a discount, click the (x) icon next to the discount.
 The total cost updates automatically.
 - You can add more sales order items after applying discounts, and the discount values will update accordingly.
-- To remove an applied percentage or fixed amount discount, click the (x) icon next to the discount.
-The total cost will adjust automatically.

 #### Adding Conditions

 13. **Adding Sales Channel, Customer Tier, and Payment Terms:**